Mysterious Mose

-Mysterious Mose is a 1930 Fleischer Studios animated short released through Paramount Pictures as part of the Talkartoons series.
-This film contains an early version of Betty Boop and the studio's star, Bimbo.
+Mysterious Mose is a 1930 American animated short film directed by Dave Fleischer, produced by Fleischer Studios and released through Paramount Pictures as part of the Talkartoons series.
+The film contains an early version of Betty Boop and the studio's star, Bimbo.
 "Mysterious Mose" is also the name of a popular song from 1930 (which is sung in the short).